-All housing development must provide a minimum of 10% of the total number of units for each tenure as wheelchair and accessible housing, where the total number of units of that tenure type on the entire site is 10 units or more.
-For example, a development providing 30 market housing units and 10 affordable units must provide a minimum of three market wheelchair and accessible units, and one affordable wheelchair and accessible unit.
-A site proposing nine market units and three affordable units would not require any wheelchair and accessible housing to be provided, however, if the developer chose to do this it would be welcomed and supported by the Council.
+The wheelchair and accessible housing requirement applies where the total number of units of each tenure on the entire site is 10 units or more.
+For example, at 10% a development providing 30 market housing units and 10 affordable units must provide 3 market wheelchair and accessible units and 1 affordable wheelchair and accessible unit.
+A site proposing 9 market units and 3 affordable units would not require any wheelchair and accessible housing to be provided as no tenure type would equal 10 units or more.
+However if the developer chose to do this it would be welcomed and supported by the Council.
+Example calculations are provided in the table below.